-Provision of long-term senior debt financing of up to USD 89 million (EUR 79 million equivalent) to finance the construction of a 252 MW wind power plant located in the Gulf of Suez, approximately 30km North-West of Ras Ghareb in Egypt.
+Provision of long-term senior debt financing of USD 83.9 million (EUR 70 million equivalent) to finance the construction of a 252 MW wind power plant located in the Gulf of Suez, approximately 30km North-West of Ras Ghareb in Egypt.
 The project will be one of the first privately developed utility scale wind power plants in Egypt and will support the country in increasing its renewable energy capacity.

 Through delivery of clean power at one of the most competitive wind tariffs in the region and wider, the project will support Egypt's renewable transition and exploitation of the exceptional wind resources in the Gulf of Suez area.

 The Project is expected to further improve the environmental characteristics of Egypt's power sector by reducing emissions of local pollutants and CO2, as well as water consumption.

 ETI score: 80

 By adding 252 MW of renewable energy generation to Egypt energy mix, the Project will assist transition to a low-carbon economy in the country which has a high level of reliance on thermal power generation.
 The Project is expected to achieve sizeable environmental benefits, with expected annual avoided CO2 emissions of ca. 450,000 tonnes.

 In addition, EBRD is engaged with the Egyptian authorities and the Client to complete a thorough assessment of potential cumulative environmental and social impacts associated with the proposed Project and future wind projects in the Gulf of Suez (one of the world's most important bird migration flyway).
 EBRD is cooperating closely with key stakeholders and will provide TC support to complete this assessment.